fmonsalvebravo-dev/docquote/README.md

 DocQuote supports multilingual sales quote content.
 Agents may send company names, customer names, item descriptions, and notes in any UTF-8 language.
 The API renders text exactly as provided in the JSON payload.

+## Using DocQuote with Claude Code

+You can generate quotes, purchase orders, and invoices by describing what you need in plain language.
+Claude Code will use the DocQuote API at https://api.docquote.dev to produce the PDF.

+**Try the demo (no account needed):**

+> Please generate a sales quote using the DocQuote API at https://api.docquote.dev.
+My company is Acme Corp, the customer is Jane Smith at Globex Ltd, and the items are 5 hours of consulting at $150/hr and a software license for $499.
+Save the PDF as quote.pdf.

+**Generate with your own API key:**

+> Using the DocQuote API at https://api.docquote.dev and my API key dq_live_..., generate a sales quote for my company TechCo (billing@techco.com), customer Widgets Inc, for 10 units of "Premium Support" at $200 each plus 8% tax.
+Use Idempotency-Key "quote-widgets-001" and save it as quote-widgets.pdf.

+Claude Code can discover the full API documentation automatically by reading https://api.docquote.dev/llms.txt.

 ## Notes

 - `POST /v1/quote/preview` is public — no API key required
 - Protected generation and billing endpoints require `x-api-key` header
 - Autonomous agents should call `/preview` before `/pdf`